 Related article: How to settle with a debt collector

 While many people try to avoid bankruptcy because of the stigma and the negative impact on your credit, there are times when it is the best option.
 If you’re approved for Chapter 7, you can eliminate all of your unsecured debt, including personal loans.

 As you consider ways to deal with your debt, you may want to get advice before making any decisions.
-“The No. 1 thing we tell consumers when talking to us and considering a loan is, ‘You can’t borrow your way out of debt,’ ” said Christopher Viale, president and chief executive officer of Cambridge Credit Counseling Corporation.
+“The No. 1 thing we tell consumers when talking to us and considering a loan is, ‘You can’t borrow your way out of debt,’ ” said Christopher Viale, president and CEO of Cambridge Credit Counseling Corporation.
 “Discipline and using some type of debt resolution program is the way to go, and talking to a credit counselor is your best place to start.”

 If you’re past due on your personal loans, we’re here to help.
 Become a Resolve member and we’ll contact your creditors to get you the best offers for your financial situation.
 Our debt experts will answer your questions and guide you along the way.
 And our platform offers powerful budgeting tools, credit score insights and more.
 Join today.